Meizhu-Liang/napari-generic-SIMulator/README.md

     ![](images/img_1.png)

-4) Adjust the parameters in the widget and calculate the raw-image stack.
+3) Adjust the parameters in the widget and calculate the raw-image stack.
     ![](images/img_2.png)

 4) The sum, psf and otf can be showed.
-Note the all of these correspond the generated raw-image stack, so the raw images should be recalculated if the parameters change.
+Note the all of these correspond the generated raw-image stack, so keep the parameters the same before showing the sum (or psf and otf).
     ![](images/img_3.png)